onlabsorg/olojs/docs/document.md

 <% italic = text -> '<i>' + text + '</i>' %>
 ```

-Once evaluated, this document returns a namespace containing two functions:
+Once evaluated, this document returns a `data` namespace containing two functions:
-`bold` and `img` and renders to `"This document defines some helper functions
+`bold` and `img` and the `text` string `"This document defines some helper functions
 that create html tags."`

 Let's now assume that the same store contains also the following document mapped